IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_version.rst

     byte array representing the content to be imported.
 Only supported for OVA images at this time.

+  offering_id (True, str, None)
+    (Required for new resource) Offering identification.

+  target_version (False, str, None)
+    The semver value for this new version, if not found in the zip url package content.

+  target_kinds (False, list, None)
+    Target kinds.
+Current valid values are 'iks', 'roks', 'vcenter', and 'terraform'.

   zipurl (False, str, None)
     URL path to zip location.
 If not specified, must provide content in the body of this call.

+  catalog_identifier (True, str, None)
+    (Required for new resource) Catalog identifier.

   id (False, str, None)